GCX-HCI/grandcentrix-kotlin-either/CONTRIBUTING.md

 We're using the Git Flow workflow within our projects.
 So every change is done via Pull Request.

+Make sure that you checked the following points before you set your Pull Request to be ready for review:

-- Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
+- Update the README.md with details of changes to the interface
 - Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
-The versioning scheme we use is Semantic Versioning.
+The versioning scheme we use is Semantic Versioning

 ## Code of Conduct